OctopusDeploy/docs/src/pages/docs/deployments/aws/cloudformation/index.md

 ### AWS-CLOUDFORMATION-ERROR-0003

 :::div{.hint}
 Please be aware that this error will also show if the **Variable Account** cannot be resolved to an AWS Account, in this case please check the variable scopes.
-You can use the **{{Variables,Preview}}** for the project to test the variable values for a given deployment scenario are being included or not.
+You can use the **Variables ➜ Preview** for the project to test the variable values for a given deployment scenario are being included or not.
 :::

 The AWS account used to perform the operation does not have the required permissions to describe the stack.